understanding-ml/COLA/README.rst

     # Initialize the model interface
     ml_model = ml_model_interface.Model(model=lgbmcClassifier, backend="sklearn")

-Part3: Generate counterfactual explanations
+**Part3: Generate counterfactual explanations**

--You can choose DiCE, DisCount, Alibi_CI as the counterfactual explainer.
+(1) You can choose DiCE, DisCount, Alibi_CI as the counterfactual explainer.
--Or You can use your own explainer
+(2) Or You can use your own explainer.

 .. code:: python